 What is Intermittent Fasting?

 Intermittent fasting is an eating pattern marked by a certain window of time where you’re “allowed” to eat and the remaining time is your fasting period.
-Eating like this has been proven by multiple scientific studies to assist in weight loss and helps with loose skin.
+Multiple scientific studies have proven that eating like this assists in weight loss and helps with loose skin.

 When you only eat for a short window of time during the day, it allows your body to go into a process called autophagy, which is “[…] the body’s way of cleaning out damaged cells, in order to regenerate newer, healthier cells […]” (Healthline, Autophagy: What You Need to Know)

-In Rachel Gregory’s book, 21-Day Ketogenic Diet Weight Loss Challenge, she lists some of the benefits of intermittent fasting:
+In Rachel Gregory’s book, 21-Day Ketogenic Diet Weight Loss Challenge, she lists some benefits of intermittent fasting: